ibm-cloud-docs/dns/dns-faq.md

 The higher the TTL setting, the higher DNS performance is due to local ISP caching.
 The lower the TTL setting, the lower DNS performance is due to increased name resolution.

 To verify TTL, check the Start of Authority (SOA) record for the domain.
-A great tool for reviewing domain information is offered by [CentralOps.net](http://centralops.net/co/){: external}
+[CentralOps.net](http://centralops.net/co/){: external} is a great tool for reviewing domain information.

 TTL is listed in seconds.
 Divide by 60 to convert TTL to minutes, or by 3600 to convert to hours.

-## After transferring a domain, how long does it take for the domain and the changes that are made to become visible?
+## After a domain is transferred, how long does it take for the domain and the changes that are made to become visible?
 {: #how-long-transfer-change-visibility}
 {: faq}

-Your domain and/or changes to it are visible on IBM Cloud DNS servers immediately after the transfer completes.
-Due to the propagation nature of DNS, there will be a delay before changes are visible on other DNS servers.
+Your domain or changes to it are visible on IBM Cloud DNS servers immediately after the transfer completes.
+Due to the propagation nature of DNS, there is a delay before changes are visible on other DNS servers.

 ## Can I complete AXFR requests on the private network?
 {: #axfr-request-private-network}